research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/02-configurations.md

 ### Enable ORCID authentication

-Please refer to [ORCID oAuth documentation](https://info.orcid.org/documentation/integration-guide/getting-started-with-your-orcid-integration/) in order to setup ORCID authentication service for RSD.
+Please refer to [ORCID OAuth documentation](https://info.orcid.org/documentation/integration-guide/getting-started-with-your-orcid-integration/) in order to setup ORCID authentication service for RSD.

 In the RSD `.env` file you need to provide following information to enable this authenitcation service.